Job And Contract Costing Question Answer

 11. How work-in-progress is shown on the Balance sheet?

-Answer: Work-in-progress has always a debit balance, Hence balance sheet under the head current Assets, loans, and Advances.
+Work-in-progress has always a debit balance, Hence the balance sheet under the head current Assets, loans, and Advances.

-12. State the meaning of Job Costing method give 4 Examples?
+12. State the meaning of the Job Costing method and give 4 Examples.

-Answer: Job costing is a method to ascertain the cost of a product or service of required by the customer job costing organization is known of jobbing type industries who manufacture goods against the order of customer ex: the printing press, repairing units, machine tools manufacturing, furniture industries.
+Job costing is a method to ascertain the cost of a product or service of required by the customer job costing organization is known for jobbing type industries that manufacture goods against the order of the customer example: the printing press, repairing units, machine tools manufacturing, furniture industries.

 13. What are the Salient Features of Contract Costing?